Letalys/ConvertFrom-RobocopLog/README.md

 - Complete analysis of copied, modified, error, or ignored files.
 - Processing of overall statistics (number of files, bytes, errors) with the possibility of calculating the total processing time.
 - Flexible filtering options through parameters to include or exclude file and directory classes for parsing.
+- **Raw data extraction**: With the `-RawParsing` option, users can retrieve unprocessed log lines for further customization or external analysis.
+- **Verbose output**: Enhanced progress tracking and diagnostic output with `Write-Verbose`, available by specifying the `-Verbose` flag.

 This script is ideal for system administrators looking to better understand or automate the management of Robocopy operations in complex environments, while maintaining an accurate view of performance and results.